Jan Fancy Hull

 Her debut non-fiction book, Where’s Home?, was published in the summer of 2020.
 Using open-ended questions in a survey, and multiple personal interviews, Jan explored the many ways Nova Scotians experience home, or wish they did.
 Home is not always as it seems.
 Or as expected.
 Or attainable.

-Her first book of short stories, The Church of Little Bo Peep and other stories, was launched August 2021.
-Her second collection, Inquire Within, will be out in 2022.
+Her first book of short stories, The Church of Little Bo Peep and other stories, was released in 2021.
+Jan’s second collection, Inquire Within, will be out summer 2022.

 All books mentioned above are available from the publisher, Moose House Publications.